ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.dysonairpurifier/README.md

 All the values will be saved and shown furthermore.
 > Usually you don't need to do this 2 FA on a scheduled basis - but you may repeat it when needed.

->If you are facing problems during 2-FA.
-Please refer to [Issue #124](https://github.com/Grizzelbee/ioBroker.dysonairpurifier/issues/124) for a possible workaround.
+#### If you are facing the 401 issue during 2-FA.
+Please try this workaround:
+1. Log out of your dyson smartphone app
+2. Wait a few minutes
+3. Enter your login data to the adapter (if not already done) and follow the 2FA procedure to the end.
+4. Adapter should start and turn green.
+5. wait a while (up to an hour or maybe more since dyson has a blocker for too many requests in a short time frame)
+6. Login back into your dyson smartphone app if you like to use it.

 ## Controlling your device(s)
 This adapter is currently able to control the following states of your devices:
 * FanSpeed                  , Current fan speed